Pulsar package API¶

 DataFrame after drop/impute/encode/dropna — row-aligned with graph nodes.

-- property resolved_threshold: float¶
+- property resolved_construction_threshold: float¶

 - select_representatives(n_reps: int | None = None) list[BallMapper][source]¶